Hypoxia (environmental)

 Hypoxia refers to low oxygen conditions.
-Normally, 20.9% of the gas in the atmosphere is oxygen.
-The partial pressure of oxygen in the atmosphere is 20.9% of the total barometric pressure.
-In water, oxygen levels are much lower, approximately 7 ppm or 0.0007% in good quality water, and fluctuate locally depending on the presence of photosynthetic organisms and relative distance to the surface (if there is more oxygen in the air, it will diffuse across the partial pressure gradient).
+Hypoxia is problematic for air-breathing organisms, yet it is essential for many anaerobic organisms.
+Hypoxia applies to many situations, but usually refers to the atmosphere and natural waters.

 Atmospheric hypoxia

 Atmospheric hypoxia occurs naturally at high altitudes.
 Total atmospheric pressure decreases as altitude increases, causing a lower partial pressure of oxygen, which is defined as hypobaric hypoxia.
 Oxygen remains at 20.9% of the total gas mixture, differing from hypoxic hypoxia, where the percentage of oxygen in the air (or blood) is decreased.
 This is common in the sealed burrows of some subterranean animals, such as blesmols.
 Atmospheric hypoxia is also the basis of altitude training, which is a standard part of training for elite athletes.
 Several companies mimic hypoxia using normobaric artificial atmosphere.

 Aquatic hypoxia

+An aquatic system lacking dissolved oxygen (0% saturation) is termed anaerobic, reducing, or anoxic.

+In water, oxygen levels are approximately 7 ppm or 0.0007% in good quality water, but fluctuate.

+Many organisms require hypoxic conditions.
+Oxygen is poisonous to anaerobic bacteria for example.

-Oxygen depletion is a phenomenon that occurs in aquatic environments as dissolved oxygen (DO; molecular oxygen dissolved in the water) becomes reduced in concentration to a point where it becomes detrimental to aquatic organisms living in the system.
-Dissolved oxygen is typically expressed as a percentage of the oxygen that would dissolve in the water at the prevailing temperature and salinity (both of which affect the solubility of oxygen in water; see oxygen saturation and underwater).
-An aquatic system lacking dissolved oxygen (0% saturation) is termed anaerobic, reducing, or anoxic; a system with low concentration—in the range between 1 and 30% saturation—is called hypoxic or dysoxic.
+Oxygen depletion is typically expressed as a percentage of the oxygen that would dissolve in the water at the prevailing temperature and salinity.
+A system with low concentration—in the range between 1 and 30% saturation—is called hypoxic or dysoxic.
 Most fish cannot live below 30% saturation since they rely on oxygen to derive energy from their nutrients.
 Hypoxia leads to impaired reproduction of remaining fish via endocrine disruption.
 A "healthy" aquatic environment should seldom experience less than 80% saturation.
 The exaerobic zone is found at the boundary of anoxic and hypoxic zones.

 Hypoxia can occur throughout the water column and also at high altitudes as well as near sediments on the bottom.
-It usually extends throughout 20-50% of the water column, but depends on the water depth and location of pycnoclines (rapid changes in water density with depth).
-It can occur in 10-80% of the water column.
+It usually extends throughout 20–50% of the water column, but depends on the water depth and location of pycnoclines (rapid changes in water density with depth).
+It can occur in 10–80% of the water column.
 For example, in a 10-meter water column, it can reach up to 2 meters below the surface.
 In a 20-meter water column, it can extend up to 8 meters below the surface.